franciscohermida/BoaSpaceNavigator/README.md

 # BoaSpaceNavigator
-Space navigator maxscript implementation for 3ds max
+A Space Navigator maxscript implementation for 3ds max

 ## Installation
+- Reinstall official driver and uncheck 3ds max plugins installation
-- download .ms file and "dlls" folder to the same folder
+- download ".ms" file and "dlls" folder to the same folder
-- execute the .ms script in 3ds max
+- execute the ".ms" script in 3ds max

+## How it works
+Only supports perspective and free camera viewport modes.